joshnuss/svelte-stripe/README.md

 - `<Iban/>`: Input field for IBAN (International bank account number).
 - `<Ideal/>`: Input field for iDEAL (payment system used in the Netherlands).
 - `<PaymentElement/>`: All-in-one component that allows the user to choose the type of payment.
+- `<ExpressCheckout/>`: Pay with a wallet without leaving the page.
 - `<LinkAuthenticationElement/>`: Ability to use saved payment methods stored in [Link](https://link.co).
 - `<Address/>`: Component for collecting billing and shipping addresses.